david-winfield2000/nvim-config/README.md

-# What This Repo Is
+# What this repo is

 This is my neovim configuration that I use for work + school + fun

 ## Goals

-1. Find new ways to be more productive when writing code
+1. Write code by hand faster
-2. Make fewer mistakes, and learn
+2. Use neovim as my primary editor
-3. Use neovim as my primary code editor
+3. Get more comfortable using tools in the CLI

-## Tools to assist
+## Tools to assist my workflow

 Tmux (terminal multiplexer) + plugins: